mikron-ia/rpg-hub-frontend-static/README.md

 MVP is character data presentation.

 ### Required for v0.1
+This could have been done from a boilerplate, and has inspired creation of one.

-* Framework skeleton
+* Working skeleton
+* HTML basic layout + controllers to serve it
-* Landing page
+* Landing page with some explanation why there is nothing here

-### Required for v0.2
+### Required for v0.2 - MVP / VP-0
-* Ability to connect to API and pull data
-* Ability to process the data and show them in any reasonable form
+This is a version designed for immediate use without any real security except obfuscation.
+The general idea is to  be able to provide a hash-based link to a player; player would be able to see their character sheet under the link - and not much more.

+Required scenario: GM is able to put a JSON file containing character description in a server directory and then send a link to the player, who in turn is going to be able to view their character in formatted and readable way.

+* Simple character data presentation - not navigable
+* Reading from pre-generated JSON files
+* Controller for hash-link

 ### Required for v0.3
-* Basic navigation
+* Ability to connect to backend API and pull data
 * Authorisation - own system or using backend

-### Required for v0.4
-* Complete character data presentation

-### Required for v1.0 - MVP
+### Required for v0.4 - VP-1
-* All previous component working together
+* Navigation system - ability to visit something else than hash-link

-* Character data presented to correct person in expected manners
+Required scenario: character data presented to correct person in expected manners.
+If person is not authorised, they should receive an error message.

+### Required for v0.5
+* Complete character data presentation, as backend data allows

 ## Installation guide
-... will be created once the project does anything, likely for version 1.0
+... will be created once the project does anything useful.